Employment agent arrangement as taxable wages

 Employment agent or labour hire arrangements

-An employment agency contract exists if an employment agent obtains a worker to provide services to a client in return for a fee.
-Under this arrangement, the worker does not become an employee of the client.
+If an employment agent obtains a worker to provide services to a client in return for a fee, an employment agency contract is created; under this arrangement, the worker does not become an employee of the client.

 The worker can provide these services individually or through a corporation or trust.